openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 ```
 NOTE: Although AJP is a supported protocol, it is not recommended.

-## Configure EQUELLA on subsequent hosts
+## Configure openEQUELLA on subsequent hosts
-To configure EQUELLA on subsequent hosts, install EQUELLA and repeat the steps from the Configure EQUELLA on the first host section on each node of your cluster.
+To configure openEQUELLA on subsequent hosts, install openEQUELLA and repeat the steps from the Configure openEQUELLA on the first host section on each node of your cluster.

 Ensure the variables used to configure the first host are updated where appropriate to refer to the second (or subsequent) hosts, to maintain uniqueness.
 ## Test the clustered environment